 What is Parkinson’s Disease?

 Parkinson’s Disease is a nervous system disorder that results from nerve cell damage in the brain.
 The region of the brain that is affected by it is where dopamine, a chemical that is vital for controlling the movement of muscles and movement, is created.
-Can CBD for Parkinson’s help?
+CBD Oil for Parkinson’s Disease?
+Does it help?

 When these dopamine-producing cells begin to die, the body’s level of dopamine drops.
 Low levels of dopamine make it hard to control bodily movements and Parkinson’s Disease starts to develop

 It mainly affects people who are over the age of 65, but early-onset Parkinson’s Disease may develop earlier in some cases.

 Rough estimates indicate just under 70,000 people living with Parkinson’s in Australia.
 This makes it the most common major movement disorder and second most common neurodegenerative condition after Alzheimer’s.

 37 people are diagnosed with Parkinson’s Disease every day in Australia

 There is currently no cure for Parkinson’s disease although advances in medical research are advancing every year.
 However, symptoms can be treated with a combination of the following treatments: